benbenti/fuzzyclustering/README.md

 ### The classical FCM [1]

-**The fuzzifier of the classical FCM range from 1 to +inf**.
+**The fuzzifier of the classical FCM range from 1 to +inf (optimal range 1.5-2.5)**.
 A fuzzifier of 1 corresponds to a hard classification.
 The larger the fuzzifier, the more clusters are allowed to overlap.

 The objective function of the classical FCM is: